Nixtla/popol-vuh/README.md

 * Tested
 * Documented

 If you are not embarrassed by your old code, you’re not learning enough.
-If you’re not embarrassed when you ship your first version, you waited too long.
+If you’re not embarrassed when you ship your first version, you waited too long. =

+I believe in first principles thinking.
+I ship with quality and speed.